By Audley Namibia specialist Kelly

 Gather around a waterhole in Etosha National Park

-It's a three to six hour drive northeast to Etosha National Park, one of Africa's greatest wildlife destinations.
+It's a three- to six-hour drive northeast to Etosha National Park, one of Africa's greatest wildlife destinations.
 The park is home to the world's largest population of black rhino and in total is host to 114 different species from elephant, lion and giraffe to cheetah and wildebeest, as well as 340 bird species.

 Although the rooms at the lodge are very spacious and beautifully styled, it's a busy place with over 100 rooms, so service is less personal.
 However, it’s a small compromise to make in return for the incredible wildlife viewing opportunities here.

-See rehabilitated cheetah in the Central Highlands
+See rehabilitated leopard in the Central Highlands

 Practicalities for self-driving in Namibia

 Namibia is a sparsely populated country with broad, flat and largely empty roads making it an ideal destination for self-driving.
-The day after you arrive a top of the range 4x4 vehicle will be delivered to your hotel along with two spare tyres, a cool box and a pre-programmed mobile phone.
+The day after you arrive a top of the range 4x4 vehicle will be delivered to your hotel along with two spare tires, a cool box and a pre-programmed mobile phone.

 Before you set off you'll be given a clear run down on how your vehicle works as well as detailed driving directions.
-Although only about 25% of this route is tarred, the rest is well maintained gravel and the only problem visitors generally encounter is a flat tyre.
+Although only about 25% of this route is tarred, the rest is well maintained gravel and the only problem visitors generally encounter is a flat tire.

-For your peace of mind you'll be covered by the highest level of insurance for your vehicle, and you will have the back-up of an emergency evacuation service, which will rescue you by whatever means necessary in the event of an incident.
+For your peace of mind you'll be covered by the highest level of insurance for your vehicle, and you will have the backup of an emergency evacuation service, which will rescue you by whatever means necessary in the event of an incident.

 Start planning your self-driving safari vacation to Namibia